renovate-bot/khulnasoft-lab-_-ai-assist/README.md

    PALM_TEXT_MODEL_NAME=code-gecko
    PALM_TEXT_PROJECT=unreview-poc-390200e5
    ```
+1. Ensure you're authenticated with the `gcloud` CLI by running `gcloud auth application-default login`
 1. Start the model-gateway server locally: `poetry run codesuggestions`
 1. Open `http://0.0.0.0:5052/docs` in your browser and run any requests to the codegen model